Plugged In an OBD2 Scanner Without Starting the Engine: Discover What You Can Still Diagnose

 • Use a Reliable Power Source: Ensure your vehicle’s battery is in good condition.
 A weak battery might not only give inaccurate scan results but could also reset the scanner or the vehicle’s computer.

-• Consult the Vehicle’s Manual: Your vehicle’s owner manual may have specific recommendations or warnings about the use of diagnostic tools like OBD2 scanners.
+• Consult the Vehicle’s Manual: Your vehicle’s owner manual may have specific recommendations or warnings about the use of diagnostic tools like scanner for cars.

 ANCEL X7 is suitable for most car brands